dhondta/python-tinyscript/README.md

     validate(globals(),
         ("integer", " ? < 0", "Integer must be greater or equal to 0"),
         ("integer2", " ? < 0", "Same as for the other integer", 1000),
-    )  # this will exit because of 'integer' logger.info(args)
+    )  # this will exit because of 'integer' whose default is -1
+       # and will only give a warning for 'integer2' whose default is -1
+    logger.info(args)
     while True:
         pass  # Ctrl+C will use shutdown()

+# 'python example.py' will fail
+# 'python example.py -i 0' will give a warning for 'integer2'
+# 'python example.py -i 0 -k 0' will work
 ```